vitessio/website/content/en/docs/16.0/reference/vreplication/reshard.md

 Each `action` has additional options/parameters that can be used to modify its behavior.

-`actions` are common to both MoveTables and Reshard v2 workflows.
+`actions` are common to both `MoveTables` and `Reshard` workflows.
 Only the `create` action has different parameters, all other actions have common options and similar semantics.
 These actions are documented separately.

 </div>